-1701/1702 MARKETING 1 (1 hr) / MARKETING 2 (1 hr) Gr 10-12 0.5/0.5 credit
+1703/1704 MARKETING 1A/1B Gr 10-12 0.5/0.5 credit Prerequisite/Recommendation: None.

-Marketing 1 introduces students to the fundamental principles of marketing.
+Marketing 1A introduces students to the fundamental principles of marketing.
 Topics include marketing foundations and functions, economics, marketing research/analytics, market identification, pricing, supply chain, integrated marketing communications (promotion), product/brand management, entrepreneurship, and career readiness practices.
-There is also a major emphasis on Microsoft Excel certification.
-Marketing 1 will set the stage for further study of marketing, encourage students to think critically about the business world, prepare students for participation in DECA activities, introduce students to the real world of work, and help them prepare for a marketing related career.
+There is also an emphasis on achieving several industry certifications.
+Marketing 1A will set the stage for further study of marketing, encourage students to think critically about the business world, prepare students for participation in DECA activities, introduce students to the real world of work, and help them prepare for a marketing related career.
 Students will be introduced to the operation of the school-based enterprise where they will gain hands-on experience.
-Students are required to take Marketing 2 to be eligible for Marketing 3 in their senior year.
+Semester two (Marketing 1B) will build upon students' knowledge of marketing learned in semester one with a continued emphasis on achievement of industry certifications.
+Students will also be involved in the purchasing activities that are associated with the school-based enterprise.
+Marketing is essential for students who plan to study marketing or business in college.
+Successful completion of Marketing 1A/1B determines eligibility for Marketing 2A/2B in the senior year.